dhar-sumit/E-Commerce-AI-Agent-/README.md

 ## 📚 Technologies Used

--   **🧠 Google Gemini API: Powers natural language understanding, SQL generation, and humanized responses.".
+-   **🧠 Google Gemini API**: Powers natural language understanding, SQL generation, and humanized responses.".
--   **🐍 Python 3.10+: Core programming language.
+-   **🐍 Python 3.10+**: Core programming language.
--   **🌐 Flask: Lightweight web framework for the backend API and UI.
+-   **🌐 Flask**: Lightweight web framework for the backend API and UI.
--   **📊 Plotly: For creating rich, interactive data visualizations.
+-   **📊 Plotly**: For creating rich, interactive data visualizations.
--   **🧮 SQLite3: Efficient local relational database for data storage.
+-   **🧮 SQLite3**: Efficient local relational database for data storage.
--   **🎨 HTML, CSS, JavaScript: Building the dynamic and engaging frontend interface.
+-   **🎨 HTML, CSS, JavaScript**: Building the dynamic and engaging frontend interface.
--   **🐼 Pandas: For robust data manipulation and integration with SQL/CSVs.
+-   **🐼 Pandas**: For robust data manipulation and integration with SQL/CSVs.
--   **✨ python-dotenv: For secure management of environment variables.
+-   **✨ python-dotenv**: For secure management of environment variables.

 ---